ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 Check the Windows lab files folder.

-### Student Input - This folder contains information of tools, Simulators and Logs are used in this course.
+### Student Input - This folder contains information on tools, simulators, logs, and templates used in this course.

 ```powershell
 Test-Path "C:\LabFiles"